microsoft/azure-health-data-services-workshop/Challenge-02/Readme.md

 1. Get a new access token from AAD via Postman (`POST AuthorizeGetToken`).
 2. Execute the `Convert Data - HL7` request.

-After making the call, you should receive a FHIR bundle response with the with HL7v2 data.
+After making the call, you should receive a FHIR bundle response with the HL7v2 data.

 ## Step 4 - Convert C-CDA Data